 ▼ Testing disabled students.
-For students with disabilities, the Department adopted the use of the currently approved ability-tobenefit tests and passing scores (see the May 5, 1999 Federal Register), as long as those tests are given in a manner consistent with requirements of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+For students with disabilities, the Department adopted the use of the currently approved ability-tobenefit tests and passing scores (see the May 5, 1999 Federal Register) as long as those tests are given in a manner consistent with requirements of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 These requirements include giving the test in a manner that is accessible to disabled students and offering additional services such as a longer exam time for students with learning disabilities and Braille or large-print exams for visually impaired students.
 If your school can't give any of the approved ability-to-benefit tests in an accessible manner, it must use an alternate test as explained in the regulations (34 CFR 668.149).

 ▼ Counting previous test results.
-A student who has taken an approved, independently administered test within the last 12 months may submit the official test-score notification to demonstrate his or her ability to benefit.
+A student who has taken an approved, independently administered test within the last 12 months may submit the official test-score notification to demonstrate his ability to benefit.
 If you accept the results of a previously administered test, you must obtain documentation (usually through the previous school) that the test and its administration met federal requirements.
-If a student withdraws from school before receiving SFA funds and then re-enrolls more than 12 months after taking the test, she must be retested, unless she has subsequently obtained a high school diploma or equivalent.
+If a student withdraws from school before receiving FSA funds and reenrolls more than 12 months after taking the test, he must be retested unless he has since obtained a high school diploma or equivalent.

-If your school has properly determined that a student had the ability to benefit under the rules that were in effect before July 1, 1996, you don't have to redetermine the student's eligibility under the newer rules.
+If you determined that a student had the ability to benefit under the rules that were in effect before July 1, 1996, you don't have to redetermine the student's eligibility under the newer rules.